apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-3.md

 ## Introduction

 This is the third of a three part series exploring how projects such as [Rust Apache Arrow](https://github.com/apache/arrow-rs) support conversion between [Apache Arrow](https://arrow.apache.org/) for in memory processing and [Apache Parquet](https://parquet.apache.org/) for efficient storage.
-This post covers how to combine the `Struct` and `List` types described in the previous posts for arbitrary nesting.

 [Apache Arrow](https://arrow.apache.org/) is an open, language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations.
 [Apache Parquet](https://parquet.apache.org/) is an open, column-oriented data file format designed for very efficient data encoding and retrieval.

+[Arrow and Parquet Part 1: Primitive Types and Nullability](https://arrow.apache.org/blog/2022/10/05/arrow-parquet-encoding-part-1/) covers the basics of primitive types.
+[Arrow and Parquet Part 2: Nested and Hierarchical Data using Structs and Lists](https://arrow.apache.org/blog/2022/10/08/arrow-parquet-encoding-part-2/) covers the `Struct` and `List` types,  and now this post puts it all together to describe how they support arbitrary nesting.

 # Structs with Lists
+Consider the following

 ```json
 {                     <-- First record